chewmanfoo/github-pages-with-docker/_posts/2024-02-18-projects-forever.markdown

 I'm into coding.
 I'm into speelunking and tunneling.
 I like woodworking and metal working and concrete working and house building.
 I like to read, and write, and compose music, and dungeon master.
 I'm addicted to Youtube and Podcasts and Kindle and Reddit.
-I have to set an alarm to go to bed, otherwise I'd find myself tinkering at 4:00am and getting no for weeks at a time.
+I have to set an alarm to go to bed, otherwise I'd find myself tinkering at 4:00am and getting no decent sleep for weeks at a time.

 Hoarding?
 I'm way past that!
-I have more Beryllium (in the form of magnetrons) than the EPA would probably allow if they knew.
+I have more beryllium (in the form of magnetrons) than the EPA would probably allow if they knew.
 I'm _inspired_, not repulsed, by The Radioactive Boyscout.
 I have a special way I shimmy through my piles and stacks so as to not fall into them and never be heard from again.
-And I dream of the warehouse at the end of Raiders, where I can stash all my junk.
+And I dream of building the warehouse at the end of Raiders, where I can build shelves as far as the eye can see, and stash all my junk.

 Anyway, I say all that to say this: fear not, if you're just like me.
 I've figured out that life has meaning only if you lose yourself in your projects.
 One day, they'll have to clean up all this mess.
-I'm hoping they'll find some value in my treasures.
+I'm hoping they find some value in my treasures.

 And all the boxes marked DO NOT DROP - don't drop them, seriously.